 OUR VALUES & PLEDGE

 Integrity: The decisions that we make as an organization will be guided by integrity, first and foremost, and will be the cornerstone for all that we do.
 We will hold ourselves accountable to the same standards that we expect of others.
-We will never take donations or gifts from the corporations or their charitable foundations, or government institutions that we aim to change.
+We will never take donations or gifts from the corporations, or their charitable foundations, that we aim to change.
 We will never compromise the Movement for what is expedient or singularly beneficial for our organization.
 We will admit when we are wrong.
 We will walk our talk.

 Transparency: It would be hypocritical to not pursue a value that we demand from corporations, governments and other nonprofit organizations.
 Transparency means that we will give reason for all that we do.
 It means that we will be open with our finances, distributed in our annual reports, so that our donors know exactly how their donations are being used.